Commodity Production Costs Report

 KA Oil Production

-This report presents the economics of Ketone-Alcohol (KA) Oil production from cyclohexane in the United States.
-In this pricess, cyclohexane is initially oxidized with air to produce a mixture of cyclohexanol and cyclohexanone, also known as KA Oil.
+This report presents the economics of KA oil production from cyclohexane.
+The process examined is similar to the one developed by Invista.
+In this process, cyclohexane is initially oxidized with air to produce a mixture of cyclohexanone and cyclohexanol (also referred to as ketone-alcohol oil - KA oil).

 The report provides a comprehensive study of KA Oil production and related KA Oil production cost, covering three key aspects: a complete description of the KA Oil production process examined; an in-depth analysis of the related KA Oil plant capital cost (Capex); and an evaluation of the respective KA Oil plant operating costs (Opex).